AkshayBharadva/flex-pizza/README.md

 # flex-pizza
-Use Of Flexbox With the example Pizza Card
+Use Of Flexbox With the example of Pizza Card